toutantic/featureflags/README.md

 - Persist flags state in case of reboot
 - Distribute flags state across servers
 - Manage different state per server
-- Manage different state per user or user group
+- *Manage different state per user or user group* (available in 1.1.0)
 - ...

 How To Use